Nathan Garnsey House, Clifton Park NY (1791)

 There are several major hamlets found within Clifton Park, and many of them have a basis in the town’s history.
 Grooms Corners contains the Grooms Tavern Complex, as well as the Mohawk Valley Grange Hall, both places on the National Register of Historic Places.
 In the southern part of the town, you can find the hamlet of Vischer Ferry along the Mohawk River.
 Rexford was the location of Rexford Flats, located along the western edge of town and the Mohawk River.

-Nowadays, you can find just about anything you’re looking for in Clifton Park.
+Nowadays, you can find just about anything you’re looking for such as office space for rent Clifton Park NY.
 It has a bustling business atmosphere, but you can travel a little way outside of the city and go picking apples at one of the local orchards.
 In addition to historic sites, such as Amity Church, you can find plenty of recreation options for your family.